 ## Fictional query using Grafana's Built-in Variables for Log Analytics app("my-app-insight").customEvents | where $__timeFilter(timestamp) | where name in ($myCustomEventsQueryVariable) ## Supports Multi-select as well | summarize count() by Category, bin(TimeGenerated, $_myintervalVariable) | order by timestamp asc

-You can find more details about variables and macros here
+You can find more details about the different variables and macros available to you.

 The Azure Monitor Data Source supports alerts only for Azure Monitor Queries as of writing.
 Alerts for Application Insights and Log Analytics Queries should be available in a future release.
 You can configure an alert notification channel as shown below.
 Grafana offers multiple alerting integrations out of the box like E-mail, Webhooks, Slack, MS Teams, PagerDuty, OpsGenie etc.

 I have configured a slack as a notification channel for this post.
 You can then configure alert rules in the individual panels.
 Each panel supports multiple alert conditions (or rules) that can be chained together using AND / OR operators.
 Each alert can also be sent to multiple channels like Email, Slack etc., as expected.

 The alert thresholds are also visible in the panels and whenever the alerts are firing, you can see a blinking red border around the alerting panel, giving a real sense of urgency.

 There are tons of other nuances and configurable options like the panels customization, playlists, annotations and authentication using single sign-on etc., The grafana docs are super detailed about these configurations and I’ll let you explore them on your own from the official docs.